Second Meeting of the Routine Data Section

 13.45-14.45 Experiences of coding/working with primary care consultation data

 Antonella Delmestri CSM, NDORMS, University of Oxford (Slides)

 Content: I will show the advantages of automation in big clinical data management, curation and extraction by using a DataBase Management System (e.g. MySQL) and a programming language (e.g. Python).

 Content: I will demonstrate how a R package could manipulate and analyse electronic health record data (http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0171784#sec015).
 During this session, you will find out how to use the package rEHR in order to extract ready-for analysis dataset, including creating a longitudinal cohort or perform matching.
 It could be centrally by a Data Manager, or with the use of existing programming package.

 15.00-15.30 Handling Missing data in the primary care consultation database

-Irene Petersen University College London
+Irene Petersen University College London (Slides)